eri-gon/RecipeProject/README.md

 Of the columns, we are interested in:
 - `‘id’`: Recipe ID
-- ‘minutes’: Minutes to prepare recipe
+- `‘minutes’`: Minutes to prepare recipe
-- ‘submitted’: Date recipe was submitted
+- `‘submitted’`: Date recipe was submitted
-- ‘tags’: Food.com tags for recipe
+- `‘tags’`: Food.com tags for recipe
-- ‘nutrition’: Nutritional information
+- `‘nutrition’`: Nutritional information
-- ‘n_steps’: Number of steps in recipe
+- `‘n_steps’`: Number of steps in recipe
-- ‘n_ingredients’: Number of ingredients in the recipe
+- `‘n_ingredients’`: Number of ingredients in the recipe
-- ‘description’: Description of the recipe
+- `‘description’`: Description of the recipe

 Interactions is a dataset with 731,927 rows and 5 columns, which contains the reviews that were left on the recipes.

 We are interested in:
-- ‘recipe_id’: The ID of the recipe that was reviewed
+- `‘recipe_id’`: The ID of the recipe that was reviewed
-- ‘date’: the date of the review
+- `‘date’`: the date of the review
-- ‘rating’: Rating given
+- `‘rating’`: Rating given
-- ‘review’: The review text
+- `‘review’`: The review text

 ---

 ## Data Cleaning and Exploratory Data Analysis
-1. Left merge the recipes and interactions on 'id' and 'recipe_id'
+1. Left merge the recipes and interactions on `'id'` and `'recipe_id'`
-2. Filled all 0 ratings with np.nan.
+2. Filled all 0 ratings with `np.nan`.
 This is appropriate, because the 0 ratings do not represent a bad review, but instead a review where the author compromised the recipe.
-3. Add column ‘average_rating’ containing average rating per recipe
+3. Add column `‘average_rating’` containing average rating per recipe
-4. The nutrition column was originally in the format of [calories, total fat, ...]Split the nutrition column into individual columns of floats for each nutrient.
+4. The nutrition column was originally in the format of `'[calories, total fat, ...]'`Using `eval` and `tolist`, split the nutrition column into individual columns of floats for each nutrient.
-5. Converted the date and submitted columns into pandas datetime.
+5. Converted the `'date'` and `'submitted'` columns into pandas datetime.
-6. Created a col submitted_past_2013 as booleans on whether a recipe was submitted before or after 2013 based on the 'submitted' column.
+6. Created a col `'submitted_past_2013'` as booleans on whether a recipe was submitted before or after 2013 based on the `'submitted'` column.
 7. I looked at the first 100 most used tags and extracted 5 tags I thought to be relevant to time, creating 5 columns with booleans of whether each row had the tag.
-The columns are: 'easy', 'equipment', 'occasion', 'weeknight', 'from-scratch'.
+The columns are: `'easy'`, `'equipment'`, `'occasion'`, `'weeknight'`, `'from-scratch'`.
-8. The 'tags' column was in the format of lists.
-Using 'eval' and '' '.join()', I convert the 'tags' into string corpuses.
+8. The `'tags'` column was in the format of strings ['tag1', 'tag2', ...].
+Using `eval` and `' '.join()`, I convert the `tags` into string corpuses.
 This will be used later in my prediction model.
-9. Created a min_category column that categorizes the data depending on the minutes in the following bins: 0-30, 30-60, 60-90, 90-120, and 120+
+9. Created a `min_category` column that categorizes the data depending on the minutes in the following bins: 0-30, 30-60, `60-90, 90-120, and 120+
 10. Drop all the unnecessary rows

 After cleaning the entire dataframe, I end up with a dataframe with 234,428 rows and 23 columns.